Tucker: Trump Staring At The Sun 'Most Impressive Thing Any President Has Done'

 “In a move that is not a complete surprise, he looked at the sun without any glasses,” Carlson gushed.
 “Perhaps the most impressive thing any president has ever done.”

+Carlson was joking, it turned out.
+His comments, he said in a statement on Tuesday, were “a test to see if liberals are really as slow and humorless as people claim.
+Turns out they are.”

-Carlson was likely joking, but given his history of praising Trump, the humor ― if indeed that’s what he was going for ― was a little tough to spot.
+Still, given Carlson’s history of praising Trump, the humor was a little tough to spot.

 Indeed, before his show even aired, humor writer Jason O. Gilbert tweeted a mock screencap showing Carlson praising Trump for going blind while looking at the eclipse:

-Note: Clarification: The Tuesday statement from Fox News was from Carlson, not a spokesperson as previously stated.